unik-name/docs.unikname.network/docs/registering-as-delegate.md

 ## Checking your delegate status in the Explorer

-You can check on [explorer](https://explorer.uns.network/delegate-monitor) that your @unikname is in the delegate list.
+You can check on [explorer](https://explorer.unikname.network/delegate-monitor) that your @unikname is in the delegate list.
 To start forging blocks, you'll need to set up a node.

-Let's now configure your UNS node.
+Let's now configure your unikname.network node.